-Secondly, administration of NS could produce a significant antinociceptive effect in both phases of the formalin test in control and diabetic rats.
+Secondly, it was demonstrated that intraperitoneal administration of aqueous TFG leaf extract at a dose of 200 mg/Kg for a period of one month could produce a significant antinociceptive effect in both phases of the formalin test in control and diabetic rats.
 On the other hand, sodium salicylate significantly reduced the nociceptive score only in the second phase of the formalin test.
-It has been known that centrally-acting drugs like narcotics inhibit both phases of the formalin test equally, while peripheral acting drugs like aspirin only inhibit the late phase (13).
-The effect of sodium salicylate in this study has been mediated through a peripheral mechanism, while the effect of NS could be mediated through a central and possibly, via a peripheral mechanism.
-One of the possible mechanisms which could partially explain the beneficial analgesic effect of NS in this study may be attributed to its hypoglycemic and antioxidant effect.
-Since hyperglycemia in diabetic state could induce some functional alterations in the nervous system, NS through lowering blood glucose could attenuate the hyperalgesia, as has been observed in the present study.
-On the other hand, since oxidative stress play a key role in the complications of diabetes, therefore, NS administration to diabetic animals could cause partial reversal of the disturbed antioxidant levels and peroxidative damage.
+The previous studies have strongly indicated that i.p. and p.o. administration of the TFG leaf extract possess anti-inflammatory, antipyretic and anti-nociceptive properties in formalin test (7).
+It has been known that centrally-acting drugs like narcotics inhibit both phases of the formalin test equally, while peripheral acting drugs like aspirin only inhibit the late phase).
+Therefore, the effect of sodium salicylate in this study has been mediated through a peripheral mechanism, while the effect of TFG leaf extract could be mediated through a central and possibly, via a peripheral mechanism.
+One of the possible mechanisms which could partially explain the beneficial analgesic effect of TFG extract in this study may be attributed to its hypoglycemic and antioxidant effect.
+Since hyperglycemia in diabetic state could induce some functional alterations in the nervous system, TFG extract through lowering blood glucose could attenuate the hyperalgesia, as has been observed in the present study.
+In agreement with our data obtained from diabetic rats, it has been demonstrated that the aqueous extract of Trigonella foenum-graecum leaves given both orally and intraperitoneally possesses a hypoglycaemic effect in alloxan induced hyperglycaemic rats (6).
+On the other hand, since oxidative stress play a key role in the complications of diabetes, therefore, fenugreek (Trigonella foenum graecum) administration to diabetic animals could cause partial reversal of the disturbed antioxidant levels and peroxidative damage.

-The data reported herein confirm that diabetes-induced hyperalgesia is attenuated following NS feeding as determined by formalin test and this may be of potential benefit in painful diabetic neuropathy.
+To conclude, the data reported herein confirm that diabetes-induced hyperalgesia is attenuated following intraperitoneal administration of TFG leaf extract as determined by formalin test and this may be of potential benefit in painful diabetic neuropathy.